SSO with SAML: Overview

 There are three certificates that can be configured into your SAML connection.
 One is essential, the other two are optional.

-IDP Certificate (required) This is a public certificate generated by your Identity Provider and is used to verify the signature on SAML responses.
+IDP Certificate (required): This is a public certificate generated by your Identity Provider and is used to verify the signature on SAML response for Single Sign On.
 Ask your identity provider if you don't know where to get it.
 For example, at Auth0 it can be found in the Advanced settings of your Authentication Application:

 SP Private Key and

-SP Certificate If you need your users to log out of your Identity Provider (IDP) when they log out of your Vanilla forum, you may have to provide a public certificate to your IDP so that your IDP can verify that the log out request came from us.
+SP Certificate : If you need your users to log out of your Identity Provider (IDP) when they log out of your Vanilla forum (Single Log Out, or SLO), you will have to provide a public certificate to your IDP so that your IDP can verify that the log out request came from us and so that we can verify an Sign Out Request coming from your IDP is valid.
 To do that, generate a private/public key pair.
 Paste them into the

 SP Private Key and